taravirginillo/MarkovTextParser/README.md

   `npm start`

 This should open up a web browser at port 3000.

-## Assumptions of File
-- The file is within 0 and 2147483647 characters (the String limit in Java).
-With more time, an Iterable<String> or a String[] could be used to parse a longer text file through chunks.
-- We are going to assume all words are separated by spaces.

 ## To Dos
 - Add an Iterable<String> or a String[] to parse the text file into chunks, allowing for larger text files.